 os

-Offsite is made possible by the generosity of the Cheeky Proletariat.
-If you are interested in exhibiting in the offsite please email office@artspeak.ca.
+Off-site is located at 320 Carrall St Vancouver and made possible by the generosity of the Cheeky Proletariat.
+If you are interested in exhibiting in the offsite please email info@artspeak.ca.
 Submissions are accepted on a rolling basis.